bbauska/UC-Davis-JS-Basics/readme.md

   alt="Differentiating between numbers and string characters." />
 <!-- ![](./images/media/image68.png){width="5.0in" height="3.053418635170604in"} -->

-Then I&apos;m going to make another variable, var, myNumAsString.
-I&apos;m going to make a variable there and we&apos;ll call it five.
+<p>Then I&apos;m going to make another variable, var, myNumAsString.
+I&apos;m going
+to make a variable there and we&apos;ll call it five.
 But that variable again is a string.
 Now it&apos;s important to note that even though JavaScript is loosely typed, it doesn&apos;t mean that variables don&apos;t have